hsudml/designButtonAI/guide.md

 ![Title banner](images/businessCardHeader.png)

 # Create Your Own Business Card Using Adobe Illustrator
+Learn more about the project and find additional links at the [project overview page](https://hsudml.github.io/businessCardAI/).

 ## Digital Media Lab Quick Guide
 This short guide will get you started with your project.
 For more information about this or other topics, visit [http://libguides.humboldt.edu/dml](http://libguides.humboldt.edu/dml).